 Almost all gem-quality material comes from the Taseq and Kvaneﬁeld areas of Tugtup, Ilimaussaq, Greenland.

 There are only two other known sources of this rare mineral:

 - Kola Peninsula, Russia.

 Gem cutters have only faceted a few gems, all very small and none completely transparent.
 Typical gem size ranges from 1 to 2 carats.
-Although cutters can facet translucent material, they usually cab such pieces.
+While cutters can facet translucent material, they usually cab such pieces.
 After the initial discovery, gem carvers made decorative objects from some of the larger tugtupites.

 Store these gems separately from other harder stones such as quartz or topaz to avoid contact scratches.
 For cleaning, use a soft brush, mild detergent, and warm water.
 Avoid mechanical cleaning.
-Consult our Gemstone Jewelry Cleaning Guide for more recommendations.
+Consult our gemstone jewelry cleaning guide for more recommendations.

 Dr. Joel E. Arem has more than 60 years of experience in the world of gems and minerals.
 After obtaining his Ph.D. in Mineralogy from Harvard University, he has published numerous books that are still among the most widely used references and guidebooks on crystals, gems and minerals in the world.

 Co-founder and President of numerous organizations, Dr. Arem has enjoyed a lifelong career in mineralogy and gemology.
 He has been a Smithsonian scientist and Curator, a consultant to many well-known companies and institutions, and a prolific author and speaker.
 Although his main activities have been as a gem cutter and dealer, his focus has always been education. joelarem.com